Sri Lankan curried ladies fingers (okra)

 Simple coconut-pandanus rice:

-2 cups rice, Basmati or any long grain variety
+2 cups rice, Basmati or any long-grain variety

-Appropriate amount of coconut water, not coconut milk
+The appropriate amount of coconut water, not coconut milk

-5-6 2 inch pieces of pandanus leaf
+5-6 2-inch pieces of pandanus leaf

 Simple coconut-pandanus rice: